Supreme Court preserves access to abortion pill for now - KESQ

 The drug has been approved for use in the U.S. since 2000 and more than 5 million people have used it.
 Mifepristone is used in combination with a second drug, misoprostol, in more than half of all abortions in the U.S.

-President Joe Biden praised the high court for keeping mifepristone available while the court fight continues.
+WASHINGTON (AP) — The Supreme Court is facing a self-imposed Friday night deadline to decide whether women’s access to a widely used abortion pill will stay unchanged or be restricted while a legal challenge to its Food and Drug Administration approval goes on.

-“The stakes could not be higher for women across America.
-I will continue to fight politically-driven attacks on women’s health.
-But let’s be clear — the American people must continue to use their vote as their voice, and elect a Congress who will pass a law restoring the protections of Roe v.
-Wade,” Biden said in a statement.
+The justices are weighing arguments that allowing restrictions contained in lower-court rulings to take effect would severely disrupt the availability of the drug, mifepristone, which is used in the most common abortion method in the United States.

-The justices weighed arguments that allowing restrictions contained in lower-court rulings to take effect would severely disrupt the availability of mifepristone.
+It has repeatedly been found to be safe and effective, and has been used by more than 5 million women in the U.S. since the FDA approved it in 2000.

 The challenge to mifepristone, brought by abortion foes, is the first abortion controversy to reach the nation’s highest court since its conservative majority overturned Roe v.
 Wade 10 months ago and allowed more than a dozen states to effectively ban abortion outright.

-In his majority opinion last June, Alito said one reason for overturning Roe was to remove federal courts from the abortion fight.
+In his majority opinion, Alito said one reason for overturning Roe was to remove federal courts from the abortion fight.
 “It is time to heed the Constitution and return the issue of abortion to the people’s elected representatives,” he wrote.

 But even with their court victory, abortion opponents returned to federal court with a new target: medication abortions, which make up more than half of all abortions in the United States.